syko/VSCodeLogMagic/README.md

   - `identifierSuffix`: Anything to suffix identifiers with.
 You can call _.toString()_ on each identifier for example.
   - `logSuffix`: An ending suffix to complete the log statement, like _);_.
 The caret is placed right before the suffix by default.
   - `quoteCharacter`: The quote character to use when outputting strings.
+  - `insertSpaces`: A boolean indicating whether logged strings should be wrapped in spaces for padding.

 ## Release Notes